bonny/WordPress-Simple-History/readme.txt

 - Changed: By default the log now shows events from the last week.
 The previous behavior was to not apply any filtering what so ever during the first load.
 Anyway – this change makes it possible to load the log very quickly even for very large logs.
 A large amount of users + keeping the log forver = millions of rows of data.
 Previosly this could stall the log or make it load almost forever.
 Now = almost always very fast.
 Tried it with over 5.000 users and a million row and yes - zing! - much faster..
 - Added: Finnish translation.
 Thanks a lot to the translator!
+- Added: Cache is used on a few more places.
 - Fixed: The function that checks for new rows each second (or actually each tenth second to spare resourced) was called an extra time each time the submit button for the filter was clicked.
 Kinda stupid.
 Kinda fixed now.
+- Fixed: The export feature that was added in version 2.1 was actually not enabled for all users.
+Now it is!

 = 2.1.1 (May 2015) =